 These sessions were very important for the process.
-We realised how complicated it was for many of the people to understand the values proposed, which led us to revise the whole prototype and prepare it to be tested again at the next stages, which were slightly postponed to allow time to work on this revision.
+We realised how complicated it was for many of the people to understand the values proposed for discussion, which led us to revise the whole prototype and prepare it to be tested again at the next stages, which were slightly postponed to allow time to work on this revision.

 The rest of the material from the prototype included online interviews where 4 of us interviewed two people at a time and included their answers in the prototype after their revision of the notes taken.
 These interviews happened between 27 October and 5 November 2021.
 And again, although the revision done in October simplified a great deal, during the interviews we found out that other aspects could be improved before we invited the rest of the Reshape community to participate on the voluntary online survey, which was open from 29 November to 6 December and had a small turnout.

 We have closed the answering period on 7 December and we are now engaged on the overall analysis of the whole data, which has been separated into 24 files, one for each of the questions.
-They are being read and analysed using several procedures of tagging and cross reflection in relation to Reshape general objectives.